High school cross country runners racing — Rolling 200s

 Igloi’s Approach: A Practical Solution

 Igloi’s method involves short, high-intensity intervals with active recovery, allowing for greater training volume without overtraining.
 This approach has been adapted into a practical workout I call Rolling 200s.
 Athletes perform 200-meter repetitions at their 1600-meter goal race pace, followed by easy, continuous recovery.
 The number of repetitions can be gradually increased throughout the season, from 8×200 to more challenging sets like 2x(10×200).
 For 800-meter athletes, the number of repetitions can be reduced, and the pace can be adjusted to their 800-meter goal pace as the season progresses.
+Pairing this speed work with a Zone 2 aerobic base ensures athletes recover properly between sessions.

 Case Study: Ryan, the Soccer Player